-Academic Mentoring Learning Communities Prescott Colleges Tempe Colleges
+Academic Mentoring Learning Communities Prescott Colleges

 A learning community is a group of people who share common values and beliefs and are actively engaged in learning from each other.
 These communities have become a model for a cohort-based approach to higher education.